Lithium-Ion Battery

 Because of their efficiency and compact design, lithium-ion batteries are widely used in modern electronic devices and renewable energy systems.

-The Lithium-Ion Battery working principle is based on the movement of lithium ions between two electrodes: the anode and the cathode.
+The working principle of a lithium-ion battery is based on the reversible movement of lithium ions between two electrodes, known as the anode and the cathode.
+This movement generates and stores electrical energy efficiently, making lithium-ion batteries widely used in modern electronics.

-• Lithium ions move from the cathode back to the anode
+• Electrical energy forces lithium ions to move from the cathode back to the anode

-• Energy is stored inside the battery again
+• Energy is stored inside the battery for future use

 Simple Analogy